Alaska Department of Fish and Game

 Halibut fishing is closed Jan.
 1 through Jan.
 31, and lingcod fishing is closed Jan.
 1 through June 30.
 Closures are necessary in order to protect spawning fish.
 Anglers will likely have a hard time catching large halibut because most spawning fish are far offshore along the continental shelf, in 400-600 feet of water.

-Anglers must keep the first two non-pelagic rockfish they catch.
-Non-pelagic rockfish - such as "red snapper" - need this additional protection because they rarely survive the change in pressure as they are brought to the surface.
+Anglers must keep the first two demersal (non-pelagic) rockfish they catch.
+Non-pelagic rockfish - such as yelloweye, quillback, or copper rockfish - need this additional protection because they have difficulty resubmerging unassisted after they are brought to the surface and experience a change in pressure.
 Rockfish are extremely long-lived fish, and are slow to reach sexual maturity.
 Overharvest would quickly reduce the number of mature fish available to spawn.
+Methods to release rockfish with deepwater release mechanisms have been researched and anglers are encouraged to use these devices.
+For more information, see the Rockfish Conservation pages.

 "Winter" kings may be caught throughout the Sound, and in many near-shore salt waters of Alaska.
 Also called "feeder" kings, they are cruising the Sound, fattening up before returning to their home stream to spawn.
 Try using downriggers fishing 60 feet or deeper.